Darby Lloyd Rains

-Darby Lloyd Rains (born November 20, 1947) is a former adult film actress who was prolific during the golden age of pornography.
+Darby Lloyd Rains (born November 20, 1947) is an American former adult film actress who was prolific during the golden age of pornography.
 She is a member of the XRCO Hall of Fame as a "film pioneer".

 Career

-Darby Lloyd Rains's early work in the 1970's was in 16mm silent adult film loops, and she appeared as an uncredited stripper in the 1971 film The French Connection.
+Darby Lloyd Rains's early work in the 1970s was in 16mm silent adult film loops, and she appeared as an uncredited stripper in the 1971 film The French Connection.
 Lloyd Rains is best known for her roles in sexploitation and pornographic feature films such as Memories Within Miss Aggie, The Private Afternoons of Pamela Mann and Naked Came the Stranger.
 She has been described as "ruling over half of the pornographic film production (good, bad or terrible) of the time", "one of the very first porn stars", and "perhaps the prettiest, most unlikely-looking of the sex vets".
 After her on screen career was over she worked on set and in production for other adult films.
 Additionally, after she left acting she worked on a film with Joe Negroni, and would later work with Sandy Fox to form a talent agency in New York City.
 She identifies as bisexual.